Lawrence4code/Ecommerce-Lawrence/README.md

 A simple Ecommerce site for selling premium clothings.

-This is site is for Demo Only.
+This site is for Demo Only.

 You can view the live website [here](https://youthful-aryabhata-bc500d.netlify.com/).